kjheinz/github_web_course/markdown5.md

 Tick-boxes.
 - [ ] Have we done this?
 - [x] Have we done that?

 <b>HTML tricks</b>

 <ins>Underlining text</ins>

-Collapsing text(This may not work on old browsers).
+Collapsing text (this may not work on old browsers).
 <details>
     <summary>What is the answer?</summary>
     <p>Obviously it is 42</p>